Particular/docs.particular.net/nservicebus/upgrades/sqlserver-2to3.md

 ### Transactions

-The transactions API was changed.
 The native transaction support has been split into two different levels: `ReceiveOnly` and `SendAtomicWithReceive`.
-SQL Server Transport supports both of them. `SendAtomicWithReceive` is equivalent to disabling distributed transactions in NServiceBus Version 5.
+SQL Server Transport supports both. `SendAtomicWithReceive` is equivalent to disabling distributed transactions in NServiceBus Version 5.

 snippet:2to3-enable-native-transaction